Mezzky/note-app/README.md

 This app is make by ReactJS and TailwindCSS the best combo for frontend development.

-C u rrently, two official framework and library are available:
+C urrently, two official framework and library are available:

 - ReactJs uses for Website Development.
 - TailwindCSS uses for styling the website.